hmcts/ops-runbooks/aks/redeploying-aks-clusters.md

 ### Neuvector

-1. `admission webhook "neuvector-validating-admission-webhook.neuvector.svc" denied the request:` these alerts can be seen on `aks-neuvector-<env>` slack channels
+1. `admission webhook "neuvector-validating-admission-webhook.neuvector.svc" denied the request:`, these alerts can be seen on `aks-neuvector-<env>` slack channels
    - This happens when neuvector is broken.
    - Check events and status of neuvector helm release.
    - Delete Neuvector Helm release to see if it comes back fine.